 Robert Hernandez, Real Estate Broker/Investor, Cash For Houses

 We use Craigslist when selling our properties in different languages.
 Should other brokers not use different languages in their ads or marketing efforts, they are missing the target.
 We have been working the multiple language markets since 2007.
 Our closing results speak for themselves.

-Placester offers free IDX real estate websites to all National Association of Realtors (NAR) members, at a value of $240 per year.
+Placester offers free IDX real estate websites to all NAR members, at a value of $240 per year.
 This easy-to-use website is mobile-friendly, easy to set up, and easy to navigate.
 Best of all, it includes IDX features that attract real estate buyer leads by allowing home shoppers to use your website as they search for homes.

 If you’re feeling ambitious and have an afternoon to spare, feel free to check out our article on how to build your own IDX real estate website.